mlatcl/mlatcl.github.io/_people/samuel-bell.md

 scholar: yfgSAi8AAAAJ
 github: samueljamesbell
 linkedin: samueljamesbell
-start: 2020-10-08
+start: 2018-10-01
 crsid: sjb326
 supervisor: ndl21
 position: PhD Student
-institution: Cambridge University
+institution: University of Cambridge
 image: samuel-bell.jpg
+publications:
+  - modeling-the-machine-learning-multiverse
+  - behavioral-experiments-for-understanding-catastrophic-forgetting
 biography: >-
-  Sam applies the principles and methods of psychology to understanding neural network behaviour.
+  Sam applies theoretical approaches, practical methods and metascientific ideas from experimental psychology to understanding machine learning systems, with a particular focus on neural network behaviour.
+He is primarily interested in machine learning fairness, robustness, and research reproducibility.

   He is a machine learning PhD student in the ML@CL group at the University of Cambridge (Queens’ College), supervised by Prof. Neil Lawrence.
+Sam was a visiting student at The Alan Turing Institute during the 2021/2 academic year, and has recently worked with the socially-responsible AI team at FAIR (Meta AI) Paris.
 During his master’s he worked on deep learning and natural language processing at the Cambridge Computer Laboratory.
-He did my bachelor’s in computer science at the University of Manchester, graduating 2013.
+He did his bachelor’s in computer science at the University of Manchester, graduating 2013.

   In between, Sam has also simulated financial crises in market risk at Goldman Sachs, built new retail banks at Thought Machine, and developed next generation credit scores at Credit Kudos.

-  He is also the Founder and Chair of The Preptrack Foundation, a registered charity building technology for HIV prevention.
+  Sam is also the Founder and Chair of The Preptrack Foundation, a registered charity building technology for HIV prevention.
 Their first app, [Preptrack](https://preptrack.co.uk/), helps people who use PrEP, the medication that eliminates risk of HIV infection.
 ---

-I apply the principles and methods of psychology to understanding neural network behaviour.

-I’m a machine learning PhD student in the ML@CL group at the University of Cambridge (Queens’ College), supervised by Prof. Neil Lawrence.
-During my master’s I worked on deep learning and natural language processing at the Cambridge Computer Laboratory.
-I did my bachelor’s in computer science at the University of Manchester, graduating 2013.

-In between, I’ve also simulated financial crises in market risk at Goldman Sachs, built new retail banks at Thought Machine, and developed next generation credit scores at Credit Kudos.

-I’m also the Founder and Chair of The Preptrack Foundation, a registered charity building technology for HIV prevention.
-Our first app, [Preptrack](https://preptrack.co.uk/), helps people who use PrEP, the medication that eliminates risk of HIV infection.

-If you’re interested in what I do, please do drop me a line.
-My email is sjb326 [at] cam [dot] ac [dot] uk.